BalaPrakash-rakoti/PDF-to-AudioBook/README.md

 # PDF-to-AudioBook
 This Python script is a Text-to-Speech PDF Reader that converts the text content of a PDF file into speech.
 Designed for convenience and accessibility, the program uses the following modules:

-PyPDF2 for reading and extracting text from PDF files. pyttsx3 for converting the extracted text into audible speech. tkinter.filedialog for providing a graphical interface to select the PDF file.
+1.PyPDF2 for reading and extracting text from PDF files.
+2.pyttsx3 for converting the extracted text into audible speech.
+3.tkinter.filedialog for providing a graphical interface to select the PDF file.

 Functionality:
 PDF File Selection:
 Users can browse and select a PDF file through a dialog box, ensuring a simple and intuitive interface.